shaoyifei96/base_excitation_experiment/Sensor/Camera/final/output/README.txt

-This is the folder where the output of the VideoProcessor.py script go.
+This is the folder where the outputs of the VideoProcessor.py script go.